wdamron/arm/INSTRUCTIONS.md

 ## CASPA

+Compare and Swap Pair of words or doublewords in memory.

 ```
 caspa Wn, Wm, Wa, Wb, [Xd|SP]  ·················  (n is even, m == n + 1, a is even, b == a + 1)
 caspa Xn, Xm, Xa, Xb, [Xd|SP]  ·················  (n is even, m == n + 1, a is even, b == a + 1)
 ```

 ## CASPAL

+Compare and Swap Pair of words or doublewords in memory.

 ```
 caspal Wn, Wm, Wa, Wb, [Xd|SP]  ················  (n is even, m == n + 1, a is even, b == a + 1)